-Currently, I am the UK curator for the British Council's UK/Nigeria Film Connections programme.
+Presently, I am the UK curator for the British Council's UK/Nigeria Film Connections programme.
 The initiative seeks to create a bridge between the two respective industries.
-It will take place at the Lagos based Film Festival AFRIFF from 29 Oct - 4 Nov 2017 and in the UK during the early part of 2018.
+The first part of the exchange took place at the Lagos based Film Festival AFRIFF from 29 Oct - 4 Nov 2017 and the UK programme will follow in Spring 2018 at the British Film Institute.

-Recently, I co-produced Shooting it Like a Woman a BBC World Service Radio Documentary that looks at the fortunes of women behind the camera in the Nigerian film industry.
-It will broadcast on 25 October 2017 as part of the 100 Women Series.
+I co-produced Shooting it Like a Woman a BBC World Service Radio Documentary that looks at the fortunes of women behind the camera in the Nigerian film industry.
+It broadcast in October 2017 as part of the 100 Women Series.

-In July of this year I presented Ousmane Sembene's legendary film Black Girl as part of the Crossings: Stories of Migration season at the Institute of Contemporary Arts.
+In July 2017 I presented Ousmane Sembene's legendary film Black Girl as part of the Crossings: Stories of Migration season at the Institute of Contemporary Arts.
 Earlier in the year at the same venue a chaired a post-screening discussion with Norwegian filmmaker Torstein Grude about his challenging film Mogadishu Soldier.

 In November 2106 I curated a second edition of BEYOND NOLLYWOOD as part of the BLACK STAR season at the BFI Southbank in the Autumn.
 BEYOND NOLLYWOOD was a 3-day programme of international Nigerian Cinema from arthouse to documentary, animation and experimental films; Beyond Nollywood takes inspiration from my book The Nigerian Filmmaker’s Guide to Success: Beyond Nollywood.